Joydeepgill/Stock-Dashboard/README.md

 # Stock-Dashboard
 A dashboard showing performance of stocks from Apple (APPL).
 Can also expand this to include other companies.

+## Possible Future Additions
+It would be a good addition to be able to show past stock data, filtered by the date (ex: yearly, monthly, etc).